scientifichackers/zproc/docs/user/introduction.rst

 However, it gets quite finicky to use for anything serious.

-That's why ZProc provides a more powerful construct for mapping iterables to processes.
+That's why ZProc provides a more powerful construct, :py:meth:`~.Context.process_map` for mapping iterables to processes.

 .. code-block:: python